amn-indonesia/FolderMillPrintApi/README.md

 }
 ```

-- ```HotFolder``` : This pointing to FolderMill "hot folder".
-All received file will be stored in this folder to be processed by FolderMill.
+- ```HotFolder``` : This point to FolderMill "hot folder".
+All received files will be stored in this folder to be processed by FolderMill.
 - ```Printers``` : List of available printers.
-This list of current available printer.
+This list all available printer.
 This information can be used to fill in PrinterName parameter when requesting API to print your file.

 ### FolderMill Configuration
 You should configure FolderMill to watch the same hot folder path as the configuration file.

-You should create each workflow for each printer.
+Create each workflow for each printer.
 The file will be processed using filename filter.
 All files should be ended with printer name information.
-This will tell FolderMill what printer that will be used to print the received file.
+This will tell FolderMill what printer should be used to print the received file.

-If the printer name contain space, then the space should be replaced by underscore "_".
+If the printer name contain space, then it should be replaced by underscore "_".
-For example, if file should be printed with "Canon E410" Printer, then you should create rules Process Only "*Canon_E410.*".
+For example, if a file should be printed with "Canon E410" Printer, then you should create rules *Process Only "Canon_E410"*.
 Then add action to print filtered document to Canon E410 printer.

-Refer to FolderMill documentation page for more information about how to configure FolderMill workflow.
+Refer to [FolderMill documentation page](https://www.foldermill.com/kb/user-guide "https://www.foldermill.com/kb/user-guide") for more information about how to configure FolderMill workflow.

 ## Request to API
 ### List of available printer